plhsu19/anime-spotlight/README.md

 ## Overview

-"Anime Spotlight" is a responsive web application designed for anime fans to explore, manage, and contribute to a curated anime series list.
+[Anime Spotlight](https://anime-spotlight.vercel.app/) is a responsive web application designed for anime fans to explore, manage, and contribute to a curated anime series list.
 Developed with React.js and Next.js, it offers detailed series information, editing capabilities, and new entry addition, enhanced by server-side rendering for better performance.
 It integrates with [anime-spotlight-api](https://github.com/plhsu19/anime-spotlight-api) for robust backend data handling.

 ## Features